paomosca/CoffeeShopWorkshopMobX/README.md

 Like `npm start`, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it installed.

+## Errors during install process?

+``FAIL [RNDebugger] The `rndebugger://` URI scheme seems not registered, maybe you haven't install the app?``

+I'm using [react native debugger](https://github.com/jhen0409/react-native-debugger) feel free to download it or remove ``
+"postinstall": "rndebugger-open --expo"
+``
+from package.json

 ### Why Ignite?

 * Easily spin up a new React Native app with best practices built-in